'Catastrophic' Dorian strikes Bahamas with full fury

 "We're facing a hurricane ... one that we've never seen in the history of the Bahamas," he said.

-Local radio reported that people were calling for help after winds blew the roof off the Island Breezes Hotel in Marsh Harbour, a commercial hub in the Abacos.

-"Things are really starting to rock and roll," a post on the Facebook page of the Hope Town Bulletin in Abacos said at 10:00 am local time.

-As of 2200 GMT, the storm was 120 kilometres east of Freeport on the island of Grand Bahama and moving slowly west.
+As of 0200 GMT, the storm was 60 miles (95km) east of Freeport on Grand Bahama and moving slowly west.

-In Grand Bahama, thousands have evacuated to get out of Dorian's predicted path.

 "It feels like we are standing in a line waiting for a beating," Yasmin Rigby, a resident of Freeport, the island's main city, told AFP.